David Berkowitz: Early life

-Berkowitz's adoptive mother died of breast cancer when he was 14, and his home life became strained in later years, particularly because he disliked his adoptive father's second wife.
-Berkowitz lived with his father while attending Christopher Columbus High School (graduating in 1971) and college in a four-and-a-half-room apartment at 170 Dreiser Loop in Co-op City from 1967 to 1971.
-In 1971, at age 17, Berkowitz joined the United States Army and served at Fort Knox in the U.S. and with an infantry division in South Korea.
-After an honorable discharge in June 1974, he located his birth mother Betty.
-After a few visits, she disclosed the details of his birth.
-The news greatly disturbed Berkowitz, and he was particularly distraught by the array of reluctant father figures.
+When Berkowitz was aged 14, his adoptive mother died of breast cancer, and his home life became strained due to conflict with his adoptive father's second wife.
+While attending high school and college, he lived with his father in a four-and-a-half-room apartment at 170 Dreiser Loop in Co-op City.
+Following his graduation from high school, Berkowitz joined the United States Army; he was subsequently stationed at Fort Knox in the United States and with an infantry division in South Korea.

-Forensic anthropologist Elliott Leyton described Berkowitz's discovery of his birth details as the "primary crisis" of his life, a revelation that shattered his sense of identity.
+After an honorable military discharge in June 1974, Berkowitz located his birth mother.
+After a few visits, she disclosed the details of his birth; these greatly disturbed Berkowitz, particularly with regard to the array of reluctant father figures in his life.
+Forensic anthropologist Elliott Leyton later described Berkowitz's discovery of his birth details as the "primary crisis" of his life, a revelation that shattered his sense of identity.
 His communication with his birth mother later lapsed, but for a time he remained in communication with his adoptive sister Roslyn.

-He attended Bronx Community College for one year, enrolling in the spring of 1975.
+Berkowitz attended Bronx Community College for one year, enrolling in the spring of 1975.
 In 1976, he went to work as a driver for the Co-Op City Taxi Company.
 He subsequently had several non-professional jobs, and at the time of his arrest was working as a letter sorter for the United States Postal Service.

 Beginning of crimes (late 1975 to early 1977)

 During the mid-1970s, Berkowitz began committing violent crimes.
-He bungled his first attempt at murder using a knife, then switched to a handgun and began a lengthy crime spree throughout the New York boroughs of the Bronx, Brooklyn and Queens, seeking young female victims.
+He bungled his first attempt at murder using a knife, then switched to a handgun and began a lengthy crime spree throughout the New York City boroughs of the Bronx, Brooklyn and Queens, seeking young female victims.
 All but one of the crime scenes involved two victims; he infamously committed some of his attacks while the women sat with boyfriends in parked cars.
 Berkowitz exhibited an enduring enjoyment of his activities, often returning to the scenes of his crimes.

 Forman stabbing (December 1975)

-Berkowitz later claimed that when he was 22, he committed his first attack on Christmas Eve 1975, using a hunting knife to stab two women in Co-op City.
+Berkowitz claimed to have committed his first attack on Christmas Eve 1975, when he was twenty-two years old, using a hunting knife to stab two women in Co-op City.
 The first alleged victim, a Hispanic woman, was never identified by police.
-The second was 15-year-old Michelle Forman, a sophomore at Truman High School, whom he stabbed six times on a bridge near Dreiser Loop and whose injuries were serious enough for her to be hospitalized for a week.
+The second was fifteen-year-old Michelle Forman, a sophomore at Truman High School, whom he stabbed six times on a bridge near Dreiser Loop and whose injuries were serious enough for her to be hospitalized for a week.
 The two stabbings occurred within several minutes of each other.
 Berkowitz was not suspected of these crimes, and soon afterward he relocated to an apartment in Yonkers.